Wedding Day Memories From Our Very Own “M&J Brides!”

 Brandice Maher (M&J Bride in August 2012):“Hmmm this is hard… The first one would have to be the look on everyone’s face when I walked in with TC Bear at the reception or Andy driving the golf cart when we went out on the golf course for pictures.
 There are so many I could go on forever!”

 Megan Anderson (M&J Bride in June 2013): “I have too many.
 I guess all the “favorites” include the things that went wrong.
-From the unity candle not lighting, me being so sick I couldn’t talk or Joannie stopping me right before walking down the isle to fix my veil just to have it fall off two seconds later!
+From the unity candle, not lighting, me being so sick I couldn’t talk or Joannie stopping me right before walking down the aisle to fix my veil just to have it fall off two seconds later!

 I know it is weird to say that but we went into the day knowing that at least one thing would go wrong.
 The most important thing is we got married on that day and everything else that went right was a bonus and everything that went wrong became a funny story to tell.”